Alhambra Decree: Modern Spanish policy

 The Spanish government has actively pursued a policy of reconciliation with the descendants of its expelled Jews.
 In 1924, the regime of Primo de Rivera granted the possibility of obtaining Spanish citizenship to a part of the Sephardic Jewish diaspora.
 As stated above, the Alhambra decree was officially revoked in 1968, after the Second Vatican Council rejected the charge of deicide traditionally attributed to the Jews.
 In 1992, in a ceremony marking the 500th anniversary of the Edict of Expulsion, King Juan Carlos (wearing a yarmulke) prayed alongside Israeli president Chaim Herzog and members of the Jewish community in the Beth Yaacov Synagogue.
-The King said, "Sefarad (the Hebrew name for Spain) isn't a nostalgic memory anymore; it is a place where it must not be said that Jews should simply 'feel' at home there, for indeed Hispano-Jews are at home in Spain...What matters is not accountability for what we may have done wrong or right, but the willingness to look to the future, and analyze the past in light of our future."
+The King said, "Sefarad (the Hebrew name for Spain) isn't a nostalgic memory anymore; it is a place where it must not be said that Jews should simply 'feel' at home there, for indeed Hispano-Jews are at home in Spain. ...
+What matters is not accountability for what we may have done wrong or right, but the willingness to look to the future, and analyze the past in light of our future."

 From November 2012 Sephardi Jews have had the right to automatic Spanish nationality without the requirement of residence in Spain.
-Prior to November 2012, Sephardi Jews already had the right to obtain Spanish citizenship after a reduced residency period of two years (versus ten years for foreigners but similar to nationals from Philippines, Equatorial Guinea, Brazil and about 20 other American republics that also require 2 years.)
-While their citizenship is being processed, Sephardi Jews are entitled to the consular protection of the Kingdom of Spain.
+Prior to November 2012, Sephardi Jews already had the right to obtain Spanish citizenship after a reduced residency period of two years (versus ten years for foreigners but similar to nationals from Philippines, Equatorial Guinea, Brazil and about 20 other American republics that also require 2 years).
+While their citizenship was being processed, Sephardi Jews were entitled to the consular protection of the Kingdom of Spain.
 This makes Spain unique among European nations as the only nation that currently grants automatic citizenship to the descendants of Jews expelled during the European medieval evictions.
 Although these measures are popular in the Jewish community, they have also sparked some controversy.
 A minority of thinkers hold that these policies represent less the abnegation of prejudice as a shift to Philo-Semitism.
 As of November 2015, 4300 Sephardi Jews have benefited from this law and acquired Spanish citizenship, swearing allegiance to the Spanish Constitution.
 In 2013, the number of Jews in Spain was estimated to range between 40,000 and 50,000 people.
-Goldschläger and Orjuela have explored motivations to request citizenship and the ways in which legal provisions, religious associations, and the migration industry become gatekeepers of and (re)shape what it means to be Sephardic.
+Goldschläger and Orjuela have explored the motivations to request citizenship and the ways in which legal provisions, religious associations, and the migration industry become gatekeepers of and (re)shape what it means to be Sephardic.